Blog>Sleep Advice> Mattress Size Guide: What Size Mattress Do You Need?

 That’s another reason why the queen mattress is a popular size; it gives sleepers adequate room but doesn’t take up a ton of real estate.

-Mattress Sizing FAQ
+Mattress Sizing FAQs

 Still have a few questions around mattress sizing?
 We’ve got your back!
 Below are some mattress sizing frequently asked questions and other related mattress questions.

-What if I buy the wrong sized mattress?
+What if I buy the wrong-sized mattress?

-If you’ve purchased a large mattress and realized that it’s too big for your space or perhaps you’ve chosen a too-small mattress that leaves you feeling cramped, you might be out of luck.
+If you’ve purchased a large mattress and realized that it’s too big for your space, or perhaps you’ve chosen a too-small mattress that leaves you feeling cramped, you might be out of luck.
 Returning a mattress can be a hassle.

 That’s one of the many reasons why it’s important to buy your mattress from a reputable company that offers a guarantee that you’ll like your mattress.
 Layla Sleep offers a 120-night trial so you can be sure your mattress is the right size and type.